-You cannot make structural alterations to your home without permission.
-Redecorating or fitting a new kitchen or bathroom will not generally require permission.
-Homes England's Mortgage Administrator should act reasonably in considering any application, and will review cases of hardship or if, for example, property modifications are required for a disability.
-You are not allowed to sublet your home without permission.
-You must have buildings insurance for your home and keep it in a good state of repair.
+Homes England's Mortgage Administrator will act reasonably in considering any application, and will review cases of hardship or if, for example, property modifications are required for a disability.

-The Process - more complex than a normal purchase
+The Process - more complex than normal

 The steps below are a general guide, and your circumstances may be different.
 We will keep you advised on what to do next, each step of the way.